Water supply and sanitation in Israel

+As stated by Lifshitz, the director of the Israel Water Authority, in August 2025, the water authority issued a warning regarding a significant drought caused by record-high temperatures, diminished water resources, and the desiccation of northern streams, including the Banias Stream.

 Natural water resources

 The main natural water resources of Israel are:

 Mediterranean Sea

 The by far largest part of drinkable water is being produced nowadays by desalination of seawater obtained from the Mediterranean Sea.

 Water from the Jordan River basin

 The Upper Jordan River flows south into the freshwater lake known as the Sea of Galilee, which provides the largest freshwater storage capacity along the Jordan River.
 The Sea of Galilee drains into the Lower Jordan River, which winds further south through the Jordan Valley to its terminus in the Dead Sea.
 A tributary of the Jordan River south of the lake is the Yarmouk River.

 Groundwater

 The main aquifers, or groundwater basins, are the Mountain Aquifer and the Coastal Aquifer, with smaller, regional aquifers in the Galilee and the Negev.